fmeringdal/nettu-scheduler/README.md

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"code": "REPLACE_ME"}' -v http://localhost:5000/api/v1/account
 ```
-The previous command will create an `Account` and the associated `secret api key` which is all you need when your application is going to communicate with the Nettu Scheduler server.
+The previous command will create an `Account` and the associated `secretApiKey` which is all you need when your application is going to communicate with the Nettu Scheduler server.

 Quick example of how to create and query a user